UNIVERSITY of WISCONSIN-MADISON

 Dispose controlled substances in a way that permanently and irreversibly alters the substance's physical or chemical state, rendering the drug nonretrievable and unusable.
 You may not flush substances down a drain or mix with kitty litter or coffee grounds to dispose as solid waste.

-Fill out and retain DEA form 41 for two years when you dispose a controlled substance.
+Fill out and retain DEA Form 41 for two years when you dispose a controlled substance.
 You are not required to submit it unless requested.

 For disposal instructions, contact RARC animal program assessment specialists: apas@rarc.wisc.edu or contact DEA directly at (608) 210-4334 or dea.registration.help@usdoj.gov.